-- 5.6.
-With effect from the year 2013 a candidate will only be eligible to sit the ITC for a period of three consecutive years, starting the year after which the candidate satisfied the requirements for a CTA or equivalent programme.. - 5.7.
+- 5.8.
+The exam regulation, regarding eligibility is based on time and not on the number of written attempts at the examination.
+Therefore, should a candidate qualify for a supplementary exam at their tertiary education institution (enabling a final opportunity to obtain a PGDA) and where the successful result is only released after registration closing date of first examination opportunity for that PGDA year; or the candidate opted not to write, or for any unforeseen circumstances preventing a candidate from sitting any of the six examination opportunities their PGDA year is eligible for the candidate's last opportunity will remain as per regulations 5.6 and 5.7 above.
+(I.e., any missed attempt(s) count towards the six examination opportunities). - 5.9.
 A candidate who obtains an overall average mark of less than 25% in any two attempts of the ITC, will no longer be eligible to sit for any remaining examination opportunities.
-To be eligible to sit for the ITC again, the candidate must again successfully complete a CTA or equivalent programme accredited by the IPD Committee. - 5.8.
-A list of education providers offering accredited programmes is published on the SAICA website. - 5.9.
-The IPD Committee may vary or waive the conditions of eligibility for the ITC in line with the terms of arrangements made by the IPD Committee and/or SAICA with and at the request of another organised body of professional accountants or auditors. - 5.10.
+To be eligible to sit for the ITC again, the candidate must again successfully complete an accredited PGDA. - 5.10.
+A list of tertiary education institutions offering accredited programmes is published on the SAICA website. - 5.11.
+The IPD Committee may vary or waive the conditions of eligibility for the ITC in line with the terms of arrangements made by the IPD Committee and/or SAICA with and at the request of another organised body of professional accountants or auditors.
+These reciprocity and pathways requirements are published on the SAICA website. - 5.12.
 SAICA may refuse permission for a candidate to sit for the ITC, if SAICA is of the opinion that he is not a fit and proper candidate for the QE, having regard, inter alia, to any evidence of misconduct or dishonesty including, but not limited to, in a university examination or the QE.
 The candidate concerned shall be given the opportunity to write to SAICA to explain the circumstances of the case, whereupon SAICA shall consider such explanation and make whatever decision it deems fit in its sole and absolute discretion.